What to watch out for in the UEFA Europa League

 There are only six more round of 32 berths available via the UEFA Europa League group stage; who will grab those lifelines on Matchday 6?

-With 2,160 minutes of football condensed into every Matchnight, get an idea of what is to come when the group stage concludes on 10 December.Who needs what?
+With so much football condensed into every Matchnight, get an idea of what is to come when the group stage concludes on 10 December.Who needs what?

 Group A: Young Boys vs CFR Cluj (18:55 CET), CSKA Sofia vs Roma (18:55 CET)